 These are the sugars added to food or drinks.
 Sugar in biscuits, cake, cereals, chocolate, candy bars, flavored yogurts, and soft drinks.

-This kind of sugar is considered artificial because it is manually added by food producers, at home, or even by a chef.
+This sugar is considered artificial because it is added by food producers, at home, or by a chef.

 Other types of sugar that occur naturally still count as free sugars.
-These are usually in honey, maple syrup, nectars, fruit juices, vegetable juices, or smoothies.
+These are usually in honey, maple syrup, nectar, fruit juices, vegetable juices, or smoothies.

 Useful or not?